 It is very important that you ensure that you do not pay for a longer validity period with a cheap LEI code provider that suddenly folds or goes bankrupt, and that your LEI provider does not resell your information to a third party.

 Beware of offers of cheap or free LEI numbers

 How do you know if an LEI code provider is in imminent danger of going bankrupt?
 You can check this by looking up the company in your local business register (e.g., U.S. SECURITIES AND EXCHANGE COMMISSION in US or GOV.UK in the UK).
 But there are other, less time-consuming ways of feeling out a provider.
 If you are offered an LEI code at a price that is significantly below the average market price, then this in itself is a red flag.
 And if a provider starts offering free LEI codes - as we have recently seen examples of - then you really need to watch out.

 There is only ONE reason why a provider would dump prices or offer free LEIs: the business is not profitable, and they are in imminent danger of shutting down.
 In a last-ditch effort to attract a buyer to their business, they try to increase the number of customers so that the evaluation of their company increases.
-This means that your LEI code, which contains your company information, may end up in the hands of a third party, potentially outside of Denmark.
+This means that your LEI code, which contains your company information, may end up in the hands of a third party, potentially outside of your jurisdiction.